almereyda/awesome-starred/README.md

 ## Perl

+- [openstreetmap-upcoming-features](https://github.com/osmlab/openstreetmap-upcoming-features) - A repo to work on a regular email about upcoming OSM features
 - [iai-concept-map](https://github.com/iainstitute/iai-concept-map) - A SKOS concept map for the IA Institute
 - [slimserver](https://github.com/Logitech/slimserver) - Server for Logitech Squeezebox players.
 This server is also called Logitech Media Server
 - [ikistrap](https://github.com/gsliepen/ikistrap) - Bootstrap 4 theme for ikiwiki.